 - Two days after the Notice of Expropriation is mailed to the owner See Section 10(2)(c) of Expropriations Act.

-- Notice of Possession – Advises the owner when the expropriating authority will take possession of the expropriated lands.
-Unless one of the parties applies to the court, possession can take place 90 days after the Notice of Expropriation is served and after the Section 25 Offer (see below) is served.
+- Notice of Possession – This advises the owner when the expropriating authority will take possession of the expropriated lands.
+Unless one of the parties applies to the court, possession can take place ninety days after the Notice of Expropriation is served and after the Section 25 Offer (see below) is served.
 See Section 39. of Expropriations Act

 The government must offer all compensation set out in the appraisal report if the owner wishes to fully and finally settle the matter.
 The government must also advance an offer of immediate compensation for the market value of the land expropriated, if the owner wishes to take the immediate offer and continue to seek additional compensation.
 See Section 25 of Expropriations Act

-- Board of Negotiation – If the parties cannot agree on compensation, either party may apply to the Board of Negotiation for a meeting to try to resolve the issue.
+- Mediation before the Ontario Land Tribunal – If the parties cannot agree on compensation, either party may apply to the Ontario Land Tribunal for a meeting to try to resolve the issue.
 This meeting facilitates without prejudice settlement discussions.
-See Sections 26 and 27 of Expropriations Act
+Section 26.3 – 26.5 of the Ontario Land Tribunal’s “Rules of Practice and Procedure”.

-- Hearing Before the Ontario Municipal Board – If compensation remains outstanding, either party can apply to the Ontario Municipal Board to have compensation determined through a binding order.
+- Hearing Before the Ontario Land Tribunal – If compensation remains outstanding, either party can apply to the Ontario Land Tribunal to have compensation determined through a binding order.
 This process is similar to a court trial.
 See Sections 26 and 29 of Expropriations Act

 - Damages under the Expropriations Act – To make an owner whole, the Expropriations Act requires an expropriating authority to pay full and fair compensation to an owner that includes: